albrow/zoom/README.md

 Here are the results from my laptop (2.3GHz intel i7, 8GB ram):

 ```
+BenchmarkConnection		20000000	  93.4 ns/op
+BenchmarkPing	   		50000	     39224 ns/op
+BenchmarkSet	   		50000	     45488 ns/op
+BenchmarkGet	   		50000	     40358 ns/op

-BenchmarkRepeatSave	   				50000	     66644 ns/op
+BenchmarkRepeatSave	   				50000	     66611 ns/op
-BenchmarkSequentialSave	   			20000	     70499 ns/op
+BenchmarkSequentialSave	   			50000	     65305 ns/op
-BenchmarkRepeatFindById	 			5000000	       460 ns/op
+BenchmarkRepeatFindById	 			5000000	       482 ns/op
-BenchmarkSequentialFindById	 		5000000	       587 ns/op
+BenchmarkSequentialFindById	 		5000000	       516 ns/op
-BenchmarkRandomFindById	 			2000000	       620 ns/op
+BenchmarkRandomFindById	 			5000000	       536 ns/op
-BenchmarkRepeatFindByIdNoCache	   	50000	     68513 ns/op
+BenchmarkRepeatFindByIdNoCache	  	50000	     68655 ns/op
-BenchmarkSequentialFindByIdNoCache	20000	     72180 ns/op
+BenchmarkSequentialFindByIdNoCache	50000	     68258 ns/op
-BenchmarkRandomFindByIdNoCache	   	20000	     71904 ns/op
+BenchmarkRandomFindByIdNoCache	   	50000	     68944 ns/op
-BenchmarkRepeatDeleteById	   		50000	     56375 ns/op
+BenchmarkRepeatDeleteById	   		50000	     58557 ns/op
-BenchmarkSequentialDeleteById	   	20000	     61850 ns/op
+BenchmarkSequentialDeleteById	   	50000	     59049 ns/op
-BenchmarkRandomDeleteById	   		20000	     62037 ns/op
+BenchmarkRandomDeleteById	   		50000	     58773 ns/op
-BenchmarkFindAll10	   				50000	     59085 ns/op
+BenchmarkFindAll10	 				5000000	       642 ns/op
-BenchmarkFindAll100	   				10000	    181426 ns/op
+BenchmarkFindAll100	 				5000000	       650 ns/op
-BenchmarkFindAll1000	    		1000	   1410810 ns/op
+BenchmarkFindAll1000			 	5000000	       659 ns/op
+BenchmarkFindAll10000	 			5000000	       710 ns/op
+BenchmarkFindAllNoCache10	    	2000	    759905 ns/op
+BenchmarkFindAllNoCache100	     	500	  	   7176779 ns/op
+BenchmarkFindAllNoCache1000 		100	  	  70498624 ns/op
+BenchmarkFindAllNoCache10000 		100	 	 732820152 ns/op

+BenchmarkRepeatSaveOneToMany10  			10000	    235596 ns/op
-BenchmarkFindAll10000	     		100	  	  16803423 ns/op
+BenchmarkRepeatSaveOneToMany1000			100	  	  11252917 ns/op
+BenchmarkRandomFindOneToMany10	 			5000000	       569 ns/op
+BenchmarkRandomFindOneToMany1000	 		2000000	       714 ns/op
+BenchmarkRandomFindOneToManyNoCache10	    5000	    641972 ns/op
+BenchmarkRandomFindOneToManyNoCache1000		20	  	  61739641 ns/op

 ```

-Because Zoom features an LRU read-only cache, FindById calls for cached elements are incredibly fast (you can do about 1.5 million random reads per second).
-The SequentialFindById and RandomFindById benchmarks each create 10,000 person objects and save them to the database.
-All 10,000 persons fit inside the cache, so those benchmarks don't demonstrate cache miss times.
+Zoom features an LRU language-level read-only cache.
+Finds for cached elements are incredibly fast (you can do about 1.5 million random reads per second).
 The benchmarks with the NoCache suffix clear the cache on each iteration, so they reflect latency for finding a record not in the cache.
-Typically, you will have a mix of cache hits and misses and should experiment with cache size to get the best performance for your use case.

-The slowest benchmarks by far are FindAll.
-It's apparent that the calls have a latency on the order of O(n) where n is the number of records for the particular type.
-(TODO: improve FindAll benchmarks with concurrency and/or transactions).

 You should run your own benchmarks that are closer to your use case to get a real sense of how Zoom will perform for you.
 The speeds above are already pretty fast, but improving them is one of the top priorities for this project.

 Example Usage
 -------------

-The [zoom_example repository](https://github.com/stephenalexbrowne/zoom_example) is an up-to-date example of how to use Zoom in a json/rest application.
+The [zoom_example repository](https://github.com/stephenalexbrowne/zoom_example) is an up-to-date
+example of how to use Zoom in a json/rest application.
 Use it as a reference if anything above is not clear.
 Formal documentation is on my todo list.

 TODO